|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Daily Technical Indicators: [See AMCR daily technical indicators chart] Daily Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought daily Lane's Stochastic or strongly overbought daily Williams' Percentage Range.
+Daily Technical Indicators: [See AMCR daily technical indicators chart] Daily Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with strongly overbought daily overbought Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The daily MACD line is above its signal line since June 20, 2025.
+Use the following link to access Williams' Percentage Range help.
+The daily MACD line is above its signal line since May 21, 2026.
 This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current short-term uptrend is strong.
-The price has closed on Friday above the upper Bollinger Band.
-It is considered a bullish signal.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term uptrend is getting stronger.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
+A Parabolic SAR is used as a trailing stop loss for long or short positions.
+It works best during strong trending periods.
+Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
+The price touches the upper Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
 During the last week, the price has advanced above the 50 Day Moving Average.
-Such crossover is considered a bullish signal.
+While the medium-term trend is down and daily technical indicators are overbought, the 50 Day Moving Average is considered a resistance level.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |